avik-pal/RayTracer.jl/README.md

     </video>
 </p>

+> This package was written in the early days of Flux / Zygote.
+Both these packages have significantly improved over time.
+Unfortunately the current state of this package of has not been updated to reflect those improvements.
+However, I do plan to do a major overhaul of the package around Jan 2021 to integrate these improvements along with the direct use of Flux3D.jl to use more efficient kernels for mesh operations.

 A Ray Tracer written completely in Julia.
 This allows us to leverage the AD capablities provided by Zygote to differentiate through the Ray Tracer.